 We hired our bicycles from a small shop opposite Leena Guest House on Chao Kim Road.
 The owner was a charming old man who served us with a smile, didn’t ask for a deposit and was flexible about when we could return the bikes.

 In this article we explain how we did our self-guided two-day cycling exploration of Savannakhet and nearby sites, including Bungva Lake and the historic temple of That Ing Hang, basing ourselves from a guest house in Savannakhet.
-But if you’re cautious about doing it on your own, it’s also possible to take a guided cycling tour.
+I’ve included price details from the time of our visit as a guide, but note these may have changed with inflation.

 Day one: exploring the city